 How do Chickens Help in a Garden?

-Most people get backyard chickens for their eggs, but they offer far more benefit to a home gardener than just egg-laying.
-In fact, they are extremely beneficial to the soil and building healthy soil for your garden.
+Most people get backyard chickens for their eggs, but they offer far more benefits to a home gardener than just egg-laying.
+In fact, they are extremely beneficial to the soil and build healthy soil for your garden.
 Here are some things to know:

 - Chickens can consume most kitchen scraps.
 So before composting everything you can add into their run, let them enjoy and then move the floor of your run into your compost to generate nice heat to your already existing compost.

 - Chickens will clean up a garden and clear out bugs and issues in the garden as well as break down plants and spread compost.

 - Chicken poop is an amazing fertilizer.
 It is nitrogen-rich and great as this is removed by many plants, such as beans, for instance.
 The chicken poop will cure in the garden within 5-6 months of rest.

 - The bedding in the chicken coop acts as an amazing source of heat and addition to compost.
 The hay/cedar chips/pine shavings or anything you use builds up your compost with all the waste from the chickens.

 - The egg shells are amazing additions to compost and as garden fertilizer.